leomccormack/Spatial_Audio_Framework/docs/FRAMEWORK_STRUCTURE.md

 All core modules must be released under the [ISC License](https://choosealicense.com/licenses/isc/) and only use third-party code that is provided under similar permissive licensing terms (ISC, MIT, BSD etc.).

 Optional modules may be released under alternative licenses.
 If you would prefer (or are required) to release your module under a copyleft license, then you may do so.
 For example, the **saf_tracker** module is provided under the terms of the copyleft [GNU GPLv2 License](https://choosealicense.com/licenses/gpl-2.0/).
-However, please discuss with us if you wish to use a license other than ISC or GPLv2.